groovy-tutorial/groovy-tutorial/book/Introduction.md

 - [The Groovy homepage](http://www.groovy-lang.org/) is a great starting point.
 - The latest Groovy API documents are available at:
 	- [The Groovy API](http://groovy-lang.org/api.html)
+		- aka the GAPI
 	- [The Groovy extensions to the JDK](http://groovy-lang.org/gdk.html)
 		- aka the GDK
 - The [Java API](http://docs.oracle.com/javase/7/docs/api/) always comes in handy
 	- So do [The Java Tutorials](http://docs.oracle.com/javase/tutorial/)
-- Whilst not a perfect fit for Groovy, I tend to use the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) as my coding standard.
+- Whilst not a perfect fit for Groovy, I tend to use the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) as my stern mentor.

 Great blogs and sites that provide Groovy coding examples:

 - [Mr Haki](http://mrhaki.blogspot.com.au/search/label/Groovy) - A really useful site containing heaps of Groovy code examples.
 - [DZone](http://www.dzone.com/links/tag/groovy.html) - Features a number of Groovy articles.
 - [InfoQ](http://www.infoq.com/groovy) - Another useful site for Groovy articles.
+- My own [Workbench](http://workbench.duncan.dickinson.name) blog is very young but has a few Groovy samples.

+The book [Groovy in Action (2nd Edition)](http://www.manning.com/koenig2/) will help you go further with your Groovy programming.

 If you find yourself stuck and needing some help, the following channels are worth tuning into: